TOI-700 d: Mass, radius and temperature

-The planet has an equilibrium temperature would be about 268.8 K and receives 88% as much sunlight as Earth does from the Sun.
+The planet's equilibrium temperature would be about 268.8 K, and it receives 88% as much sunlight as Earth does from the Sun.
 The surface temperature of TOI-700d is likely higher if it has an atmosphere.
 A small chance of a runaway greenhouse effect exists.

 Host star

 TOI-700 is a red dwarf of spectral class M that is about 40% the mass and radius, and very roughly 50% of the temperature of the Sun.
 The star is bright with low levels of stellar activity.
 Over the 11 sectors observed with TESS, the star does not show a single white-light flare.
 The low rotation rate is also an indicator of low stellar activity.

 Orbit

 TOI-700 d orbits its host star with an orbital period of 37.42 days.
 It has an orbital radius of about 0.161 AU, less than half of that of Mercury to the Sun in the Solar System.
 It receives about 88% of Earth's sunlight from its host star.